-NIST 800-171 is a widely adopted compliance, and one of the key pillars to achieve this is Penetration Testing, which most of the common people refer to as NIST penetration testing.
+NIST 800-171 is a widely adopted compliance, and one of the key pillars to achieve this is Penetration Testing, which most the common people refer to as NIST penetration testing.

 What is NIST, and Who needs to adhere to it?

-NIST is a non-regulatory governmental agency that develops technology, metrics and standards to assist businesses and individuals in the science and technology industry by helping them reach their highest potential.
+NIST is a non-regulatory governmental agency that develops technology, metrics, and standards to assist businesses and individuals in the science and technology industry by helping them reach their highest potential.
 NIST is in charge of creating technology and helping businesses to further develop it.
 They have developed a cybersecurity framework known as NIST Cyber Security Framework that businesses and governments use to secure their data and networks.

-If you are a company developing, implementing or operating critical IT infrastructure, you will need to adhere to the NIST compliance framework.
+If you are a company developing, implementing, or operating critical IT infrastructure, you will need to adhere to the NIST compliance framework.
 The framework is a set of standards created in 2013 and updated in 2016 to address new threats and vulnerabilities in the cybersecurity industry.

 The framework is built around five critical components:

 NIST helps businesses securely supply, operate and own their critical infrastructure.
-It is a framework developed the people, collaborating with businesses, academia, and federal agencies.
+It is a framework developed by the people, collaborating with businesses, academia, and federal agencies.
 The framework can be used by anyone in any industry that manages or operates critical infrastructure.

 Understanding NIST Cyber-Security Framework